ElMedievo/.github/profile/README.md

 <p align="center"><a href="https://github.com/ElMedievo/ModPack/releases">Releases</a></p>

 ModPack
+  * You may manage our mods using our custom desktop app [elmedievo_mods](https://github.com/ElMedievo/.github/files/10326809/elmedievo_mods.zip).
+Simply run, wait and click install for all the mods to install automatically.
+You may uncheck the non-required mods you don't want installed.
+(Only available on Windows at the moment).
   * [mods/](https://distribute.elmedievo.org/mods/mods.zip): All mods required to play on the server.
   * [mods_opt/](https://distribute.elmedievo.org/mods/mods_opt.zip): QoL mods.
 You don't need them to play, but they're really useful.